dcarlyle/Make_a_neural_network/README.md

 Run the jupyter notebook ``Handwritten Numbers in python.ipynb`` with python 3.

 ## Result
-20 random samples are shown here.
+Almost 30 random samples are shown here.
 Hand-written numbers are on the left side and the predictions are printed on the right side.
 You can get the same result by running [this jupyter notebook](https://github.com/yosoufe/Make_a_neural_network/blob/master/Handwritten%20Numbers%20in%20python.ipynb).

 ![alt text](anim.gif "Sample Output")